SSalario

 What is the highest paying job in the United States?

-Per BLS OEWS 2024 data, anesthesiologists, surgeons, and oral/maxillofacial surgeons are at the top, with medians exceeding the BLS's $239,200 reporting ceiling.
-Real-world specialty surgeon compensation ranges from $350,000 to over $800,000 annually.
-In total compensation including equity, tech CEOs and top investment bankers can earn tens of millions per year.
+Per BLS OEWS data, anesthesiologists, surgeons, and oral/maxillofacial surgeons are at the top, with medians at or above the BLS's $239,200 reporting ceiling.
+Real-world specialty surgeon compensation can exceed $400,000 annually.
+In total compensation, elite AI researchers, executives, partners, and investment bankers can also outrank salary-only tables because equity, bonus, carried interest, and ownership income are not fully captured by OEWS wages.

 Which field has the most highest paying jobs?